-Companies may achieve external growth using two primary vehicles: mergers and acquisition (M&A) and strategic alliances.
-The main difference between the two categories is the change of ownership.
-M&A deals involve the complete exchange of ownership between the companies in the transaction.
-Conversely, a strategic alliance allows businesses to pursue their collective objectives while remaining independent entities.
+Companies may pursue external growth using two primary vehicles: mergers and acquisitions (M&A) and strategic alliances.
+The main difference between the two is in regard to change of ownership.
+M&A deals involve an exchange of ownership between the companies in the transaction.
+Conversely, a strategic alliance enables businesses to pursue their collective objectives while remaining independent entities.

 1. Mergers and acquisitions (M&A)

-Mergers and acquisitions refer to transactions between business entities that involve the complete exchange of ownership.
+Mergers and acquisitions refer to transactions between business entities that involve a complete exchange of ownership.
 A merger is a financial transaction in which two companies unite into one new company with the approval of the boards of directors of both companies.
-In a merger, the involved companies may create a completely new entity (under a new brand name) or the acquired company becomes a part of the acquiring company.
+In a merger, the involved companies may create a completely new entity (under a new brand name) or the acquired company may become a part of the acquiring company.

 Conversely, an acquisition is a financial transaction in which the acquiring company (bidder) purchases a controlling stake in a target company.
 It can be done with the consent of the management and shareholders of a target company (friendly takeover) or without it (hostile takeover).

-Generally, the M&A transactions can provide substantial benefits and growth opportunities to the participating entities.
-Nevertheless, mergers and acquisition are commonly challenging in terms of the integration of the companies.
+Generally, M&A transactions can provide substantial benefits and growth opportunities to the participating entities.
+Nevertheless, mergers and acquisitions are commonly challenging in terms of the integration of the companies.

 2. Strategic alliances

-Unlike M&A transactions, strategic alliances do not involve the complete exchange of ownership between the participating companies.
-Conversely, companies combine their assets and resources for a certain period of time to achieve predetermined goals while remaining independent.
+Unlike M&A transactions, strategic alliances do not involve a complete exchange of ownership between the participating companies.
+Instead, companies combine their assets and resources for a certain period of time to achieve predetermined goals while remaining independent.

-A strategic alliance can take two different forms: equity and non-equity alliances.
+A strategic alliance can take one of two forms: equity and non-equity alliances.
 Equity alliances are created when independent companies become partners and establish a new entity jointly owned by the participating partners.
 The most common form of an equity alliance is a joint venture.

-Unlike M&A transactions, strategic alliances are much easier to execute and do not involve a strong commitment for the parties.
-At the same time, the benefits and growth opportunities of strategic alliances may be limited, as compared to the opportunities that an acquisition may offer.
+Unlike M&A transactions, strategic alliances are much easier to execute and do not require an extreme commitment from the involved parties.
+However, the benefits and growth opportunities of strategic alliances may be limited, as compared to the opportunities that an acquisition may offer.

 Uses of External Growth Strategies

-A company can use external growth strategies to achieve a number of different objectives such as:
+A company can use external growth strategies to achieve a number of different objectives, such as the following: